-Our department offers Master's degrees in Mathematics, Applied Mathematics, and Statistics as well as a Ph.D.
-Degree in Mathematics, which can have an emphasis in any of the three areas mentioned.
+Our department offers Master’s degrees in Mathematics, Applied Mathematics, Statistics, and Data Science as well as a Ph.D. degree in Mathematics, which can have an emphasis on any of the four areas mentioned.
 The Master's degrees emphasize different aspects of theory and applications in order to prepare the students for either continuing studies at the Ph.D.
 Level or employment.
 The Ph.D.
 Program prepares the students for a career in research at a university, a government agency or in industry.
 Our faculty members are actively engaged in research and mentoring so that doctoral students can choose a faculty advisor according to the students’ interests.

 Tulane is a privately endowed university located in New Orleans, Louisiana.
 At present it has an enrollment of about 10,000 students from almost every state and from 60 foreign countries.